ellereeeee/blog-posts/2018-07-15 Prototypes.md

 #### Links As Fallbacks?

 Designing software where you intend for a developer to call `myObject.cool()` when the `cool()` method is not on `myObject` can be suprising to future developers who will maintain your software.
-You can design your software in such a less surprising way that still takes of advantage of `[[Prototype]]` linkage.
+You can design your software in less surprising way that still takes of advantage of `[[Prototype]]` linkage.
 For example:

 ```javascript
 var anotherObject = {